ZeyadWaell/backend-golang-task-2025/README.md

 ## ⚡️ Response Caching

-In `ProductService`, we leverage **IMemoryCache** to store paginated product listings (keyed by page number and page size) for **10 minutes**.
+In `ProductService`, we leverage **IMemoryCache** to store paginated product listings (keyed by page number and page size) for **x minutes**.
 AutoMapper maps domain entities to response DTOs before caching.

 ## 🧹 Cache Invalidation